 Takeaways

-It’s great to see these government innovation programs focusing on collaboration with the technology industry to tackle real challenges.
-Getting stakeholders involved early, particulary on disaster response initiatives, is often the toughest part, but another real concern is who will maintain these projects after the initial sprint and Demo Day event.
-The biggest benefit of leveraging a highly customizable and rapidly deployable SaaS platform like Fulcrum is the ability to let stakeholders focus directly on their work, without having to worry about software development, deployment, maintenance, or other IT hurdles.
+Government innovation programs now emphasize collaboration with the technology industry to solve real challenges.
+Engaging stakeholders early, especially in disaster response, remains one of the toughest parts.
+However, determining who will maintain these projects after the initial sprint and Demo Day also raises concern.
+Leveraging a customizable and rapidly deployable SaaS platform like Fulcrum lets stakeholders focus on their work, free from software development, deployment, or maintenance worries.

 Our NAD Address data collection app is available now on the Fulcrum App Gallery.
 You can add it to your own Fulcrum organization or use it to contribute data during an active Fulcrum Community deployment.
 If you are interested in learning more about Fulcrum Community, or any of our other humanitarian assistance and disaster response initiatives, please contact us!